Tarabilla Blanco, 2017, Spain £19.00

-A delicious blend of Sauvignon Blanc, Macabeo and Palomino, this is very easy drinking and full of flavour, with attractive balance and a clean, crisp finish.
+A delicious blend of Sauvignon Blanc, Macabeo and Palomino, this is very easy drinking.
+Full of fresh green apple, citrus and pear flavours, with attractive balance and a clean, crisp finish.

 An absolute gem of a pinot grigio! fresh zippy, well balanced and very easy to enjoy with or without food.

 Rhanleigh Chardonnay, 2018, W Cape, South Africa £22.00

 The nose is rich and ripe, while the palate is really bright and refreshing with plenty of fresh, clean tropical fruit flavours.
 This is a sensational example of just how luscious and drinkable a New World Chardonnay can be.

 Clef d’Argent Sauvignon Blanc, 2017, Cotes de Gascogne, France £23.00

 A straw coloured wine that has the classic gooseberry and green fruit nose with lemon zest and greengage that carries on from the nose to the palate.
 It is luscious, ultra refreshing and zesty.